EN

 Local law enforcement/fire & rescue/EMS (Emergency Medical Services) agencies respond to all calls for help, including instances where mental health concerns are urgent and could result in safety concerns if intervention is not provided.

 CCBYS (Comprehensive Community-Based Youth Services) AGENCIES receive state funding to increase family reunification, improve family stabilization, and divert or minimize involvement in the child welfare and/or juvenile justice system.
+Services are all offered at the OUTPATIENT level of care.

 All CCBYS agencies offer mental health services.
 In addition to core programs, each agency offers unique programs and intervention opportunities.
 Review the website or contact your local CCBYS agency to learn more.